Last updated on May 27th, 2023 at 08:06 pm

 Guides to Start a Profitable Mini Importation Business in Nigeria

-- Use Social Media: If you want to sell out fast, you need to leverage on social media.
+- Use Social Media: If you want to sell out fast, you need to leverage social media.
 Moreover, there are over 99 million internet users in Nigeria according to Statista, hence, there is a huge opportunity to get your brand in front of your target audience.
 You can use platforms like Facebook, Twitter, Instagram, etc to advertise your business.

 - Geographical Location Advantage: Don’t assume your customers are in the same city.
 This kind of assumption can hinder your business growth.
 Therefore, reach out to people near and far, and educate them on your mini importation business.
 Social media has made this a lot easier.

 - Local Ecommerce Channels: In Nigeria today, we have local ecommerce platforms that are already popular.
 Such ecommerce websites include Konga, Jumia etc. Most of them are free to register.

 - Start Blogging: You can also start a blog to make it easier.
 Through the blog, you can be writing about your products to attract your target audience.

 - Know your target audience: This will enable you to craft an effective marketing strategy and plan.
-For instance, you can’t be selling expensive products in an area where people can’t even afford it.
+For instance, you can’t be selling expensive products in an area where people can’t even afford them.
 The business might end up shutting down as there will be limited cash flow.

-- Seek for a Mentor: In whatever kind of business, you choose to go into, having a skilled person that gives you advise will go a long way in your business success.
+- Seek for a Mentor: In whatever kind of business, you choose to go into, having a skilled person that gives you advice will go a long way in your business success.
 In the mini importation business, there are many of them.
 Seeking advice from experienced people will always make you smart and wise.
 You’ll not make the same mistakes they made if you’re a fast learner.

 - Build something better: After getting the knowledge and basic skills you’ll need, make up your mind to build the best business ever.
 Refuse to be average, you can be the best.
 Tell yourself you can make millions of naira in a month from mini importation in Nigeria.
 It’s possible if you believe and works towards it.